-- You should check the skin around the ankle and foot (including the sole of the foot), every time you take off your child's AFO, especially over the bony areas and around the edges of the AFO. - Don't worry if you see red marks these are normal and should disappear within 30 minutes following removal of the AFO.
-If they do not disappear in this timescale please stop wearing the AFO and contact your Orthotic Department. - If you notice any blisters or sores your child should stop using the AFO and contact your Orthotic Department for advice as it may need adjusting. - Be particularly careful with visual checks if your child suffers from poor sensation.
+You should check the skin around the ankle and foot (including the sole of the foot) every time you take off your AFO, especially over the bony areas and around the edges of the AFO.

+- Don't worry if you see red marks these are normal and should disappear within 30 minutes following removal of the AFO.
+If they do not disappear in this timescale please stop wearing the AFO and contact your Orthotic Department. - If you notice any blisters or sores, you should stop using the AFO and contact your Orthotic Department for advice, as it may need adjusting. - Be particularly careful with visual checks if you suffer from poor sensation.